 Others around me are retiring, traveling, and “enjoying life.”

 But I enjoy life by succeeding and trying new things.
 I don’t need to do these things in another country to feel alive!

 So, for now, the Swedish Death Cleaning challenge is off the table.

 But please stick around to see what’s next.

-I’m just getting started (again) – but I think this time it’s going to be an epic success!
+I’m just getting started (again), but I think this time it will be an epic success!